arthepsy/kb/os.freebsd.md

   ```

 #### packages update
-_NOTE: This section describes package updates by compilation them from sources (ports tree) by `portmaster`._
+_NOTE: This section describes package updates by compilation them from sources (ports tree) with `portmaster`._

 * Update ports tree:
   ```